slayyyyyyy/Line-Follower/README.md

 4. **D control**: Add damping to the system by considering the rate of change of the error. <br/>
 5. **Combine PID Terms**: Calculate the PID output by summing the proportional, integral, and derivative terms with their respective coefficients : PID Output = (p * kp) + (i * ki) + (k * kd). <br/>
 6. **Apply PID and tune parameters**: Apply the PID output to adjust the speeds of the robot's motors which will results in corrections that bring the robot back to the line and fine-tune the gains experimentally to achieve the desired line-following performance.

+## What parts did we need?

+1. Arduino Uno
+2. Zip-ties (very importand an lifesaving)
+3. Powersource (in our case, a LiPo battery, or two if you worry about blowing up one of them)
+4. 2 rubber wheels
+5. QTR-8A reflectance sensor (detects how much infrared light is reflected from a nearby surface)
+6. Wires (especially male-female for the sensor)
+7. Ball caster
+8. Chassis or the body of the LF (DIY made)
+9. Breadboard
+10. L293D driver
+11. 2 DC motors